fulton-digital/android-paaf/presentation/Presenter-as-a-Function-03012019-update.md

     override fun onPause() {
         super.onPause()
-        coroutineContext.cancel()  // CoroutineScope.cancel
+        coroutineContext.cancelChildren()
     }
 }
 ```

 There are a few items of note in this new example.
 First, our `SignInActivity` is now implementing `CoroutineScope`.
 Because of this, we now need to override `coroutineContext` in order to provide a coroutineContext for our activity.

-We can now take advantage of calls to coroutine builders such as `launch` which will automatically use the proper coroutine context.
+We can now take advantage of calls to coroutine builders such as `launch` which will automatically use the proper coroutine scope.
 Further there is now a cascading effect on our presenter functions.
-Any function that utilizes these builders will all be tracked together via one coroutine context.
+Any function that utilizes these builders will all be tracked together via one coroutine scope.

 Let's take a look at our updated presenter function: